ShanghaiPotato/DicePad/README.md

-Description: A hackpad in the shape of a d4.
-Each side has a button that can be programmed to a specific task.
-The goal is to make it wireless so you can roll the hackpad and it will activate depending on which side you land on. \
+Description: A hackpad that has 6 buttons for the 6 commonly used dice in Dungeons and Dragons.
+There is the d4, d6, d8, d10, d12, and d20 (nobody uses the percentile die).
+It is just a basic hackpad with more buttons and a little extra design.

-Inspiration: Dungeons and Dragons is a game that I love, and the idea of rolling a dice and causing something to happen sounds incredibly fun.
+Inspiration: Dungeons and Dragons is a game that I love, and being able to roll dice using a macropad sounds really fun and interesting.